COO at DSWi, Microsoft MVP

 Houston, Texas, United States

 Before joining DSWi as a Partner and COO in 2018, he served as a practice leader, presales specialist and product evangelist at well-known NAV partners in North America.
-AJ is a member of the Business Journals Leadership Trust and a recipient of multiple accolades, most notably the BCUG / NAVUG All-Star and the Directions North America Under 40 Excellence awards.
+AJ is a member of the Business Journals Leadership Trust and a recipient of multiple accolades, most notably the BCUG / NAVUG All-Star, the Community Summit Legends Award and the Directions North America Under 40 Excellence awards.

 Area of Expertise